evpozdniakov/WebGL-2.0/02.Precision/README.md

 ## 02.Precision

-The GPU must know the *precision* of each variable used in shaders, and it’s up to you to specify it.
+The GPU must know the *precision* of each variable used in shaders, and it's up to you to specify it.

 Precision can be set to one of three levels: `lowp`, `mediump`, or `highp`:
 - `lowp` – Better performance but lower rendering quality.